sagemath/trac_to_gh/Issue 3278.md

 # Issue 3278: [with patch, needs review] update the crystal iterator to use the new backtracking code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3278

 Original creator: mhansen